Ramakan-eng/study_buddy_ai_chatbot/README.md

 Motivation

-Legal documents are long and difficult to navigate.
-The goal of this project was to design a system that allows users to ask natural language questions about cases while ensuring answers remain grounded in the original judicial opinions.

-Instead of relying purely on language models, the system prioritizes document retrieval and structured reasoning.

-Legal documents are long and difficult to navigate.
-The goal of this project was to design a system that allows users to ask natural language questions about cases while ensuring answers remain grounded in the original judicial opinions.
+Legal documents are long and complex, making them difficult to analyze quickly.

+This project aims to allow users to ask natural language questions about judicial cases while ensuring responses remain accurate and grounded in real legal sources.

-Instead of relying purely on language models, the system prioritizes document retrieval and structured reasoning.
+Instead of relying purely on LLM knowledge, the system prioritizes document retrieval and structured reasoning.